PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * added scrollbar to summary window of pbook --gui

 0.2.28 (4/14/2010)
   * fixed --goodRunListXML to use pyAMI module
   * added error message when wrong LFNs are given for input